Worldbuilding/worldbuilding.github.io/kaztron/dev/cogs/quotedb.md

 summary: "The Quotes Database helps you capture the best moments on the server!"
 ---

-{% include important.html content="This document is a draft specification for features on the v2.1 roadmap.
-It may not be implemented or production-ready and is subject to change." %}

 The Quotes Database helps you capture the best moments on the server!
 Store your fellow members' funniest moments so that you can revisit them time and time again.